deathworlders/online/content/books/deathworlders/chapter-49-division.md

 “We can’t work with intel we don’t have, boss,” one of the senior analysts pointed out.
 “If nothing comes to us from counter-terrorism, then…”

 Gabe sighed.
 “I know that.
 But somebody, *somewhere* screwed the goddamn pooch, and now we have dead and wounded ETs, wounded humans, half a dozen dead terrorists and arson damage to a civic building.
 I am not willing to just shrug that off!
-So we are going to get to the bottom of this thing, and when we know whose fuckup allowed it to happen, we will make our displeasure **Known.** *¿Me entiendes?”* There were nods, which Gabe echoed.
+So we are going to get to the bottom of this thing, and when we know whose fuckup allowed it to happen, we will make our displeasure **known.** *¿Me entiendes?”* There were nods, which Gabe echoed.

 “I have some calls to make, and a meeting.
 Keep me posted,” he finished.